thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-linux-multiple-nics.md

 <properties
-   pageTitle="Configuration de plusieurs cartes réseau sur une machine virtuelle Linux | Microsoft Azure" description="Découvrez comment créer une machine virtuelle dotée de plusieurs cartes réseau à l’aide de l’interface de ligne de commande Azure ou de modèles Resource Manager." services="virtual-machines-linux" documentationCenter="" authors="iainfoulds"
+   pageTitle="Configure multiple NICs on a Linux VM | Microsoft Azure" description="Learn how to create a VM with multiple NICs attached to it using the Azure CLI or Resource Manager templates." services="virtual-machines-linux" documentationCenter="" authors="iainfoulds"